List of Disney's Beauty and the Beast characters: Coat Rack

 The Coat Rack is an unnamed servant of the Beast who was turned into a coat rack that sports a green hat.

 He was first seen amongst the castle's inhabitants welcoming Maurice and giving him a blanket to help him warm up.
 The Coat Rack was seen helping Beast get ready for his dance with Belle.
 When Gaston leads the villagers into raiding the castle, the Coat Rack is among the servants seen fighting the villagers where he boxes with one of the villagers.

 In the live-action film, the Coat Rack has a larger role and is named Chapeau.
 He served as the Prince's silent aide (the junior novelization listed him as a valet) who was turned into a coat rack.
 When Maurice first enters the castle, he hands his coat on him.
 After Belle was frightened out of the West Wing by Beast, Chapeau tries to prevent Belle from leaving the castle.
-Chappeau later takes part in the fight against the villagers where he punches Le Fou.
+Chapeau later takes part in the fight against the villagers where he punches Le Fou.
 As the last petal falls, Chapeau catches Chip before being rendered inanimate like everyone else.
 After the spell is broken, Chapeau is restored to normal as he pulls his foot away from Frou-Frou who was urinating on it.
+A deleted scene involving Le Fou encountering Monsieur Toilette a second time has Chapeau hugging Cuisiner as he quotes "Hot Hot Hot" as a side effect of Cuisiner being a stove.
+Cuisiner apologizes and Chapeau gives him a forgiveness gesture.